CHAPTER 5

 God brought them out of Egypt so that He might bring them into the promised land.

 Following the 40 years in the desert wilderness (Numbers 14:32-34), the children of Israel entered the promised land under the leadership of Joshua, and God gave them great victories and enabled them to defeat their enemies and settle in the land.
-Which book in the Bible describes the conquering of the promised land by the Israelites? __________________
+Which book in the Bible describes the conquering of the promised land by the Israelites? __________________ Hint: It is after Deuteronomy and right before Judges.

-WHEN GOD SAVED YOU, He brought you out so that He might bring you in!
+When God saved you, He brought you out so that He might bring you in!
 Consider the following words and phrases.
 If the word or phrase describes something which God has brought you out of, write OUT OF.
 If the word or phrase describes something which God has brought you into, write INTO.
 The first two are done for you:

 OUT OF